apache/activemq-artemis/RELEASING.md

 ```
 Results of the Apache ActiveMQ Artemis <version> release vote.

-Vote passes with 3 votes, 2 binding and 1 non binding.
+Vote passes with 4 votes, 3 binding and 1 non-binding.

 The following votes were received:

 Binding:
 +1 John Doe
++1 Jane Doe
 +1 Bill Smith

 Non Binding: